Distractor-free Generalizable 3D Gaussian Splatting: Experiments

-Our Distractor-free Generalizable training and inference paradigms can be seamlessly integrated with existing generalizable 3DGS frameworks.
-We adopt Mvsplat~\cite{chen2024mvsplat} as our baseline model.
-Extensive comparisons are conducted against existing works trained under same settings and distractor datasets, including: \textbf{(1)} \textbf{retraining} existing generalization methods~\cite{chen2024mvsplat,charatan2024pixelsplat}, and \textbf{(2)} \textbf{retraining} Mvsplat~\cite{chen2024mvsplat} `+' different mask prediction strategies from distractor-free approaches~\cite{Ren2024NeRF, sabour2023robustnerf,chen2024nerf,sabour2024spotlesssplats}.
+\textbf{Benchmark:} Our Distractor-free Generalizable training and inference paradigms can be seamlessly integrated with existing generalizable 3DGS frameworks.
+We adopt Mvsplat~\citep{chen2024mvsplat} as our baseline model.
+Extensive comparisons are conducted against existing works trained under same settings and distractor datasets, including: \textbf{(1)} \textbf{retraining} existing generalization methods~\citep{chen2024mvsplat,charatan2024pixelsplat}, and \textbf{(2)} \textbf{retraining} Mvsplat~\citep{chen2024mvsplat} `+' different mask prediction strategies from distractor-free approaches~\citep{Ren2024NeRF, sabour2023robustnerf,chen2024nerf,sabour2024spotlesssplats}.
 Although all current distractor-free works are scene-specific, most of them focus on applying distractor masks in loss function (as discussed in Sec.~\ref{2.2}), so we can directly transfer them to the query rendering loss under our baseline.
 Specifically, during the training phase, we combine these mask prediction methods from existing works and replace $\mathcal{M}_{Rob}$ in Eq~.\ref{eq4}.
-Furthermore, \textbf{(3)} we compare with existing \textbf{pre-trained} generalizable models (on distractor-free data).
-More details are provided in Appendix.
+Furthermore, \textbf{(3)} we compare with existing \textbf{pre-trained} generalizable models (distractor-free).